httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 phrase has no function in HTTP, is not guaranteed to be preserved by implementations, and the reason phrase is not carried at all in the HTTP/2 {{?RFC7540}} message format.

-Applications that use HTTP MUST only use registered HTTP status codes.
+Applications MUST only use registered HTTP status codes.
 As with methods, new HTTP status codes are rare, and required (by {{!I-D.ietf-httpbis-semantics}}) to be registered with IETF Review.
-Similarly, HTTP status codes are generic; they are required (by
-{{!I-D.ietf-httpbis-semantics}}) to be potentially applicable to all resources, not just to those of one application.
+Similarly, HTTP status codes are generic; they are required (by {{!I-D.ietf-httpbis-semantics}}) to be potentially applicable to all resources, not just to those of one application.

 When authors believe that a new status code is required, they are encouraged to engage with the HTTP community early, and document their proposal as a separate HTTP extension, rather than as part